-Yes, there are dogs because of heat/cold tolerance issues, breathing issues, and some guardian breeds that will not be considered as Service Dog candidates as well as wolf-hybrids.
+Yes, there are dogs because of heat/cold tolerance issues, breathing issues, and some guardian breeds that will not be considered as Service Dog candidates.
 MWAM reserves the right to make the decision on a dog's suitability on a case by case basis.
+We do not train pit bull type dogs, pit bull mixes or wolf-hybrids.

-At what age can my dog start training?
+At what age does a dog start training?

-I want to train my dog with your program, but I live more than 2 hours away.
-I'm willing to make the commitment.
+I want to owner train with Mutts with a Mission but I live more than 2 hours away.
+I'm willing to make the commitment for training.
 What do I do?

 If you are able to make bi-monthly training sessions and can pass the application process you are welcome.
 Currently, we have several teams in training who come for bi-monthly classes due to their distance from our location.
 It will take longer, but you can graduate from our program if you are committed.

 I need a Service Dog and was in the military, but my disability was not related to my military service.
-Do I qualify to train my dog through your program?
+Do I qualify for a Service Dog from Mutts with a Mission?

-No, because your disability was not service connected we cannot provide you with training for your dog to become a Service Dog.
+No, because your disability was not service connected you do not meet our application qualifications.
 We suggest individuals that do not qualify for our program visit the Assistance Dogs International website.

 What is the maximum age of a dog you will allow into your program?

-The maximum age of a dog we will accept into our program is 3 years old, if they have had substantial obedience training.
-We like for our dogs to have a working life of 6-8 years before they need to be retired.
+The maximum age of a dog we will accept into our program is 2 years old, if they have had substantial amount of demonstrable obedience training.
+We like for our dogs to have a working life of 8 years before they need to be retired.
+We retire our dogs at 10 years of age.

 What kinds of breeds does Mutts with a Mission allow?

 What happens when we graduate as a team?
 Am I finished with your program?

 No, once you graduate you will be retested yearly.
 You are a member of the program for the working life of your dog.
 Before it is time to retire your Service Dog we will work with you on finding and training/matching you with a replacement.